Tweet Claim Analysis

 tweet_idfor the target X post. - VidNavigator fetches the original tweet, any quoted tweet, and media attached to both.

 - If video or audio is present in either context, the system retrieves transcripts or falls back to speech-to-text when needed.
+Attached images are described by a vision model.

 - The combined context is analyzed to determine the real claim, intent, framing, and supporting media meaning.